 Organizers:

-This international technical conference on Agricultural Biotechnologies in Developing Countries (ABDC-10) is co-organized by FAO and the Government of Mexico, which has also kindly offered to host the conference in Guadalajara, and co-sponsored by the International Fund for Agricultural Development (IFAD).
-The Consultative Group on International Agricultural Research (CGIAR), the World Bank and the International Centre for Genetic Engineering and Biotechnology (ICGEB) are major partners in this initiative.
+The FAO international technical conference on Agricultural Biotechnologies in Developing Countries (ABDC-10) is hosted by the Government of Mexico and co-sponsored by the International Fund for Agricultural Development (IFAD).
+The Consultative Group on International Agricultural Research (CGIAR), the Global Forum on Agricultural Research (GFAR), the International Centre for Genetic Engineering and Biotechnology (ICGEB) and the World Bank are major partners in this initiative.

 Funding: